Topological Data Analysis for Unsupervised Feature Selection in Large Scale Spatial Omics Data Sets: Results

-Metabolites 600.5148, 602.5077, and 601.51505 (figure \ref{msi_svms}b, supplementary figure 1a) were all flagged by \persist as SV, and have co-localised regions of high intensity.
+Metabolites 600.5148, 602.5077, and 601.51505 were all flagged as spatially variable, and have co-localised regions of high intensity (figure \ref{msi_svms}b, supplementary figure 1a).
 Pathologist review of the accompanying H\&E slide (figure \ref{msi_svms}a,e,f) confirmed that these metabolites have high intensity in regions of the tissue corresponding to seminiferous tubules in the early/mid stage of spermatogenesis.
 Spermatogenesis occurs continuously and repeatedly in the germinal epithelium of the seminiferous tubules where these metabolites can be found.
-The m/z features flagged by \persist as tubular maturation markers are isotopes from the same molecular species, a ceramide identified as Cer(36:1) and detected as chloride adduct, [M+Cl]- with a mass accuracy of 3.3 ppm compared to theoretical m/z (m/z ratios identified using the Human Metabolite Database \cite{hmdb}).
+The m/z features flagged as tubular maturation markers are isotopes from the same molecular species, a ceramide identified as Cer(36:1) and detected as chloride adduct, [M+Cl]- with a mass accuracy of 3.3 ppm compared to theoretical m/z (m/z ratios identified using the Human Metabolite Database \cite{hmdb}).
 Levels of such sphingolipids, particularly ceramide levels, have been observed changing during the maturation phase of spermatogenesis \cite{synthase2008male}.

 Metabolite 730.59083 also shows high intensity in similar regions but is present exclusively round the edges of the tubules (figure \ref{msi_svms}c), whilst Spatially Variable Metabolites (SVMs) such as 838.55351 displayed hotspots of high intensity exclusively inside the tubules (figure \ref{msi_svms}d).